 Aesthetically, it’s simple and classic—because we don’t want our umbrellas to be upstaging our outfits.

 |Best for:||A high-quality umbrella built for the most blustery of days.|

 No better way to declare your high-fashion loyalties than with this designer umbrella—here to ensure you stay stylish even when it’s tipping it down outside.

 With a diameter of 92 cm, Burberry’s designer umbrella offers significantly more coverage than a folding umbrella.
-And the checked print—that legendary Scottish tartan—is a symbol of luxury recognised the world over.
+And the checked print—that legendary Scottish tartan—is a symbol of luxury recognized the world over.

 Magitec: Best value umbrella

 Don’t take our word for it.
 This rain umbrella has been durability-tested up to 5,000 times.
 So you can be confident this one won’t leave you alone to face the storm.
-Plus, the auto-open/close function means it springs open with ease and you don’t need to struggle to put it back down again afterwards.
+Plus, the auto-open/close function means it springs open with ease, and you don’t need to struggle to put it back down again afterward.